tom-gospooky/halloween-photobooth/docs/master-beta_02.md

   - **Sudden overwhelm: spray, swarm, engulfing dark.
   - **Or an invented escalation that heightens horror in a new but fitting way.

+* New elements may enter only if they plausibly emerge from the edges of frame or natural parts of the set.
 * The camera should follow a single coherent path (push, tilt, pan, or static evolution).
 * Always end on a striking, iconic horror image — something that could freeze into a still poster for GoSpooky’s 90’s Slaughterhouse.
-* Do not use vague pronouns (“they,” “his hand,” “the struggle”).
-Always name each subject by costume, mask, or prop.

 ## CONSTRUCTION METHOD

 **1. Subject + Cinematic Hook**

-* Start with the main subject: person, creature, or object.
+- Start with the main subject: person, creature, object.
-* Define shot type + mood in one clipped phrase.
+- Define shot type + mood in one clipped phrase.

-**2. Subject Action (Movement)**
+**2. Subject Actions (Movement)**

-* Limit to one subject action only, expressed in one sentence with one direct verb.
-* Verbs must be visceral and literal — stabbing, tearing, lunging, shattering.
-* No emotions, inner states, or narrative (“faces twisted,” “struggling”).
-Only describe visible, physical actions.
+- Describe each subject with direct, physical verbs.
+- Keep verbs visceral and literal, avoid vague ones.
+- List movements sequentially.

-**3. Background + Atmosphere**
+**3. Background + Atmosphere (Movement/Layer)**

-* Mention background elements only if they actively shift or react (lights flicker, mirror shatters, banner drops).
-* Lighting, palette, or textures may be added if they reinforce menace.
+- Specify set elements that move or change.
+- Add lighting, palette, and textures as motion cues.

-**4. Camera Motion (Framing the Action)**
+**4. Camera Motion (Single Path)**

-* One dynamic camera instruction only
+- One camera instruction only: push in, tilt, pan, or static.
-* Camera motion should heighten the subject’s action, not replace it.
+- Camera motion is optional.
+The core of the action must be singular, subject-driven.
+Do not rely on camera moves or background changes as the main source of escalation.
-* Favor dramatic framing where the camera supports escalation.
+- Favor the dramatic

+**5. Exit Composition (Final Frame)**
+- End on a striking image that can freeze as last frame.

 ---